top of page

 Carrington

-Though she is heavily involved on LSE's campus, as a program diversity and inclusion representative, Carrington was selected as one of Texas Senator Royce West interns, through the Dr. Emmett J. Conrad Leadership Program, and has had the privilege of working with the Congressional Black Caucus Foundation, ESPN, UT Southwestern Academic Medical Center, in the office of Communications, Marketing, and Public Affairs, for two summers and AT&T. She has also had the privilege of working with Paramount and CBS Sports on the first ever women's sports talk show "We Need To Talk."
+Carrington was selected as one of Texas Senator Royce West interns, through the Dr. Emmett J. Conrad Leadership Program, and has had the privilege of working with the Congressional Black Caucus Foundation, The Athena Advisors Global Consulting Firm, ESPN, UT Southwestern Academic Medical Center, in the office of Communications, Marketing, and Public Affairs, for two summers and AT&T. She has also had the privilege of working with Paramount and CBS Sports on the first ever women's sports talk show "We Need To Talk."

 Carrington is from the city where things are indeed “bigger and better”, Dallas, Texas.
 Carrington humbly served as the Student Body President for Florida A&M University Student Government Association.